hugourquiza/asado_coin/README.md

 Asado Coin (ASC) is a token backed with asado.
 It runs on the Binance Smart Chain.
 The idea is to have a meeting point for the crypto community and sharing asado, since you have to buy the meat first I wrote this smart contract.

 It's very simple, each DAI that you send to the smart contract, it will send you an ASC in return.
-With those ASC you assist to the crypto asado for eating and drinking wine.
+With those ASC you come to the crypto asado for eating and drinking wine.